University of Montevallo: Crook Week/Senior March

 Traditionally, Crook Week was a week in late October when the senior class women would hide the "crook"—a staff shaped roughly like a shepherd's crook—and give obscure clues for the underclass women who were to find it.

 At the end of Crook Week was Senior March.
 When the chimes struck thirteen, if the underclass women did not find the crook, the seniors march on them, getting them out of their rooms and onto Main Quad where they would have a shaving cream and water balloon battle.
 If the underclass women found the crook, they were safe that year.
 This tradition ended in the 1990s because the administration considered it hazing.

-Today, the Hiding of the Crook occurs the week of Founders' Day.
-The administration hides the crook and leaves clues as to where it can be found.
-The finder of the crook gets recognized at Founders' Day with a small prize.